ComputationalFlowPhysics/IBLGF-AMR/README.md

 (ccardina/my-app:cpu) and adds a lightweight Python environment on top.

 The script automatically:
-    -pulls the base Docker image if needed,
+* pulls the base Docker image if needed,
-    -builds a local Python-enabled image (cached after the first run), -mounts the current repository into the container, -optionally limits the number of CPUs available to Docker.
+* builds a local Python-enabled image (cached after the first run),
+* mounts the current repository into the container,
+* optionally limits the number of CPUs available to Docker.

 #### Basic Usage
 From the repository root:

-    $./docker_iblgf.sh
+    $ ./docker_iblgf.sh

 This launches an interactive shell inside the Docker container with the repository mounted at /workspace2.